Measured Survey and Geospatial Analysis

 At Cotswold Archaeology we have a dedicated team of surveyors and geospatial experts who are ready to undertake a range of recording and analysis projects to meet our clients’ needs.

 With extensive experience in data capture, spatial analysis and computer modelling we are perfectly placed to devise appropriate methodologies in order to ensure the successful completion of your project.

 Efficient use of resources is vital and Cotswold Archaeology assesses each project to ensure that the most effective method is used from the very beginning.
 In many cases we are able to carry out landscape analysis using OS data, LiDAR and aerial photography to map archaeological sites before it becomes necessary to send survey teams into the field.
-From laser scanning entire monuments to recording spot heights with a level, we will provide the ideal solution for your project.
+From laser scanning entire monuments to aerial drone survey, we will provide the ideal solution for your project.

-- Metric Surveying: Undertaking topographic and building survey to English Heritage metric survey standards.
+- Metric Surveying undertaking topographic and building survey to Historic England metric survey standards.

-- LiDAR processing, analysis and interpretation: Creating Digital Surface Models (DSMs) and Digital Terrain Models (DTMs) from airborne and terrestrial LiDAR systems.
-Creating derived products such as slope maps, contour plots, cross-sections and hillshade models.
-Using these models to identify and record archaeological sites.
-Helping us to supply informed decisions to our clients prior to any potential development.
+- LiDAR processing, analysis and interpretation: Creating Digital Surface Models (DSMs) and Digital Terrain Models (DTMs) from airborne and terrestrial LiDAR systems and derived products such as slope maps, contour plots, cross-sections and hillshade models.
+We can use these models to identify and record archaeological sites which helps us provide informed decisions to our clients prior to any potential development.

 - GIS spatial analysis: Detailed spatial analysis of archaeological resources, typically as part of the planning process or characterisation projects including Historic Landscape Characterisation.

 - Asset management: Carrying out repeatable, consistent recording of the condition of sites, monuments, buildings and structures using standardised recording systems with mobile GIS/databases.